-316. Public School Art.
+316. PUBLIC SCHOOL ART.

-A continuation of Art 215, with more emphasis upon discussion of architecture, sculpture, and painting, and the opportunity for further experience in various media as block printing, batik, stitchery.
+A continuation of Art 215, with more emphasis upon problems and media for upper grades, and the opportunity for further experience in various media.
 Three lectures and two laboratory periods.

 324. INTERIOR DECORATION.

 A course to acquaint the student with materials of interior decoration.
 Furniture selection and arrangement; floor and wall treatments; draperies; selection, framing, and hanging of pictures; color.
 Three lectures and two laboratory periods.